 Here’s a few quick tips I’ve learned about underwater photography in the Marshall Islands:

-- Understand that, unless you have strobes and filters, most of your colours will disappear beyond about three metres and everything becomes blue.
+– Understand that, unless you have strobes and filters, most of your colours will disappear beyond about five metres and everything becomes blue.
 As a result, composition at greater depth is more critical.
 That said, snorkelling in coral close to the surface presents some colourful options ( and I believe there’s compensating software available which I’ll look into when I get back).

 – If you are involving swimmers in the shoot, work out a few hand signals before you go down, ie start from here, swim to here, pause, go higher, lower, once again etc. If you know what you want to do down, instruct them beforehand.
 If you have a wreck or an object to shoot, circle it as if you were on land to work out where the best light falls and where to position your talent.